rdsaunders/thegreateststory/content/posts/creation.md

   descendants will live all over the earth and bring it under their control.
 I am putting you in charge of the fish, the birds, and all the wild animals.
 order: 1
-review: Have a look at the from of your first card.
+review: Have a look at the front of your first card.
 What is the picture about and what do the words say?

 ---